david-xhk/binary_tree/README.rst

  Analyzing a Node tree
 -----------------------

-The following functions are available to find certain properties of a binary tree structure.
+The following :mod:`~binary_tree.tree` functions are available to find certain properties of a binary tree structure.

 is_symmetrical()
 ^^^^^^^^^^^^^^^^
-:func:`~binary_tree.tree.is_symmetrical` checks for symmetry in a binary tree.
+:func:`~binary_tree.tree.is_symmetrical` checks for symmetry in the binary tree structure of a root :class:`~binary_tree.Node` instance.
 >>> tree.is_symmetrical(root)
 False

 max_depth()
 ^^^^^^^^^^^
-:func:`~binary_tree.tree.max_depth` calculates the maximum depth of a binary tree.
+:func:`~binary_tree.tree.max_depth` calculates the maximum depth of the binary tree structure of a root :class:`~binary_tree.Node` instance.
 >>> tree.max_depth(root)
 3